Neverball/neverball-docs/Curve.md

 ###t - Thickness

 The thickness of the curve is expressed in radiant units, and the default is 16 – a common height for a platform.
 You may specify any number for <t> as long as it is at least 1 unit.
-Thickness of a curve is easily adjusted in GtkRadiant.
+Thickness of a curve is easily adjusted in Radiant.
 This number plays a more important role when creating "advanced" curves, especially ones that use `<id>`, `<od>` or `<h>`).

 `curve 64 128 16 0 90 8`